-A teacher may use accumulated sick leave for personal illness, or illness or death in the immediate family.
-A teacher shall not be discouraged from exercising his/her legal right to use personal leave or legitimate sick leave.
+A teacher may use accumulated sick leave for personal illness or injury, or illness, injury, or death in the immediate family.
+A teacher shall not be discouraged from exercising their legal right to use personal leave or legitimate sick leave.